vogt4nick/recipes.vogt4nick.com/src/recipes/pork/detroit-kaesespaeztle.md

     !!! note "Käsespätzle traditionally uses gruyere and emmental."

 === "Directions"
-    1. **Saute pulled pork** in a nonstick frying pan until warm and somewhat crispy.
+    1. **Sauté pulled pork** in a nonstick frying pan until warm and somewhat crispy.
 Remove from heat, reserving drippings in frying pan, and set aside.
     2. **Prepare spätzle** for transfer directly from the boiling water into the frying pan.
-    3. **Saute pepper spätzle.** Add half the spätzle to the frying pan.
+    3. **Sauté pepper spätzle.** Add half the spätzle to the frying pan.
 Season generously with black pepper.
-Saute 3 minutes, stirring as necessary to prevent sticking, until the spätzle separate.
+Sauté 3 minutes, stirring as necessary to prevent sticking, until the spätzle separate.
 Set aside.
-    4. **Saute cheese spätzle.** Saute the remaining spätzle 3 minutes, stirring as necessary.
+    4. **Sauté cheese spätzle.** Sauté the remaining spätzle 3 minutes, stirring as necessary.
 Stir in cheese until it begins to melt.
     5. **Combine** pulled pork, pepper spätzle, and cheese spätzle in the frying pan.
 Toss until incorporated and cheese is melted.

     !!! tip "Use a wire skimmer to transfer spätzle from boiling water into the frying pan."